chazwatkins/ash_training/labs/0-resources.md

 3. Add `defaults [:read]` to the `actions` block.

-4. Run `iex -S mix`, and use functions from `Ash.Resource.Info` to see in  to see that we've defined the resource properly. (ignore the warnings presented in iex)
+4. Run `iex -S mix`, and use functions from `Ash.Resource.Info` to see that we've defined the resource properly. (ignore the warnings presented in iex)

 ```elixir
 iex> Ash.Resource.Info.attributes(Twitter.Tweets.Tweet)